 Insurance costs can add up, but there are ways to keep premiums affordable:

-• Limited mileage, with some providers like Just Kampers offering up to 50% off (Van Life Insurance).
+- Limited mileage is available, with some providers, such as Just Kampers, offering up to 50% off (Van Life Insurance).

 Common Mistakes to Avoid